-You should understand that the opportunity to participate in the possible increases in the value of the Index through an investment in the Notes is limited because the amount that you receive on the maturity date will never exceed the Capped Value, which represents an appreciation expected to be between 16% and 20% over the original public offering price of the Notes.
+You should understand that the opportunity to participate in the possible increases in the value of the Index through an investment in the Notes is limited because the amount that you receive on the maturity date will never exceed the Capped Value, which represents an appreciation of 33% over the original public offering price of the Notes.
 However, in the event that the value of the Index declines over the term of the Notes, you will realize the entire decline and will lose a part or all of your initial investment.